18F/PriceHistoryAPI/README.md

 some other purpose.
 * We need to write a push API so that new data can be pushed rather than delivered through a CSV file as today.
-* I'm actively trying to make the search more useful by allowing search of every field.
-I think I know how to do this, so if you tackle this you are probably duplicating my effort---but hey, nature works by lots of duplication of effort.

-## WHY THIS CODE WILL BE HARD TO USE AT PRESENT

-* The installation instructionds in docs/INSTALLATION.txt is incomplete.
-* The sister project PricesPaidGUI is availabel but immature.

-There is a file, ppconfig.example.py.
-I name this ppconfig.py and place it above the main PricesPaidAPI directory, because it is shared by the sister project PricesPaidGUI.
-It is included here as an example.
-To get the system to work you will have to have change ppconfig.example.py as appropriate and move it somewhere where app.wsgi can find it.

-Note that a very poor example file exists in the "cookedData" file.
-This is a highly redacted and inaccurate version containing only one record for example purposes.
-I hacked this from a file I am actually using.
+## USING THE PROJECT

+Note that abn example file exists in the "cookedData" file.
+In that directory you fill find the file FY14TX-pppifver-USASpending-5-0-0-0-1.csv.
+This file is simply a renamed (and unchanged) export from the site USASpending.gov, in this case for fiscal year 2014 and the state of Texas.
+It contains 23K records of completely public data for testing this code.
+Note that the "Units" field is constructed by this adapter, because USASpending.gov does not actually contain "number of units purchased data".
  The basic approach of PricesPaidAPI at present is to read .CSV files like that one.
 Note that name of the file follows a strict convention that defines which adapter to use.
 If you would like to use this project for something else, create your own adapter, possibly using the same filename/versioning convention.

 The basic idea of this project is to have many such .csv files using many different adapters.
+I would love for someone to donate an additional public data file to this project.
+The Federal government has many such files but considers them confidential.

 Note that the cookedData directory in this project is NOT in the place it is configured to be in ppcofig.example.py.
 I have added it here only as an example.

-In that directory you fill find the file FY14TX-pppifver-USASpending-5-0-0-0-1.csv.
-This file is simply a renamed (and unchanged) export from the site USASpending.gov, in this case for fiscal year 2014 and the state of Texas.
   This is a small data file, but when placed in the correct (not example) cookedData directory, will allow the execution of "python SolrLodr.py" to load 23K records of completely public data for testing your own site.